Appealing a benefits decision

 Complaining about the service you’ve received - benefits and tax credits (Citizens Advice)

 You may be able to go directly to appeal without going through mandatory reconsideration.
-If you are unsure, check your decision letter or ask your Work Coach.
+Check your decision letter or ask your work coach.

 If you think your ESA decision is wrong (Citizens Advice)